 It’s a question that Warner Bros. and Casey Affleck will soon need to face, as Deadline report that the studio and star have struck a deal for the true-life drama Boston Strangler — which he, in addition to headlining, has sold as a pitch alongside scribe Chuck MacLean.
 The latter will be on script duties, having to shape a narrative around 13 unsolved stranglings in the Boston area from June of 1962 to January of 1964, a task which already has a solid outline to its benefit.
 Although Albert DeSalvo had confessed to committing such acts, many believe he had only been put in this position as part of a larger conspiracy, and that several had actually taken part in the killing of these women.

-Boston Strangler will put that into focus by centering on a detective, someone I assume Affleck will play, as he risks his “career and life in a race to bring down the most notorious sexual predator of the day, while battling a political cover-up by corrupt politicians and lawyers trying to save their careers.”
+Boston Strangler will put that into focus by centering on a detective, likely to be played by Affleck, as he risks his “career and life in a race to bring down the most notorious sexual predator of the day, while battling a political cover-up by corrupt politicians and lawyers trying to save their careers.”
 A none-too-surprising comparison to Zodiac is present in the Deadline article, while another David Fincher-helmed serial killer film, Se7en, is also on their minds.